 In Massachusetts, there are four different title designations for vehicles that have been deemed salvage.

-A Recovered Theft title is required if a stolen vehicle that was determined to be salvage by the insurance company has been recovered, repaired, and re-titled to drive.
+A Recovered Theft title is required if a stolen vehicle determined to be salvaged by the insurance company has been:

-A Repairable title is provided to salvage vehicles that can be repaired and that can get back on the road.
+A Repairable title is a salvage vehicle that can be repaired and that can get back on the road.
 When you have this type of title, you will not be able to drive the vehicle until you repair the vehicle and go through the other steps required to get a rebuilt title.
 After going through the inspection, it can receive a reconstructed or recovered theft title as the case may be.

 Getting a New Title to Get the Vehicle on the Road

-When you have a vehicle that is repairable, you can complete all of the repairs needed to get it back in roadworthy shape.
+When you have a repairable vehicle, you can complete all of the repairs needed to get it back in road-worthy shape.
 After you complete the repairs, you will then need to get the vehicle inspected.